Skip to content

 Egypt-US Tax Treaty for Wyoming LLC Owners

 Egypt-US tax treaty is active.
 Dividends to 5-15%.
-Royalties to 15-25%.
-Article 7 protects business profits.
+Royalties capped at 15%.
+Article 8 protects business profits.
 Most Egyptian founders running US LLCs have zero US federal income tax on operating revenue.

 Answer

 The Egypt-US tax treaty is active.
-US-source dividends drop to 5% or 15% with W-8BEN-E, depending on ownership share.
-Royalties typically drop to 15% to 25% depending on type.
-Article 7 keeps operating business profits out of US tax in most cases.
-Most Cairo-based founders we serve run cross-border consulting or e-commerce businesses with zero US federal income tax exposure on operations.
+US-source dividends drop to 5% (for a corporate recipient owning at least 10% of the payer's voting stock) or 15% (standard) with W-8BEN-E. Royalties are capped at 15%.
+Article 8 keeps operating business profits out of US tax in most cases.
+Most Cairo-based founders run cross-border consulting or e-commerce businesses with zero US federal income tax exposure on operations.

 By Zawwad, Founder & CEO, WyomingLLC by Topslice LLC.